sirmseen/ajaniho/README.md

 # hello-world
+hi,am sirmseen,
-i'm new here and i'd wanna learn
+i'm new here and i'd wanna learn some awesome stuffs!